bidexysammy/alx-low_level_programming/README.md

-This directory contains the low level programming tasks from ALX
+This directory is for linked lists